devonchase03/Practice/README.md

 # Practice
-All Records of Practicing any forms of Programming
+All Records of Practicing Any Forms of Programming